igormcoelho/modlog/README.md

 ## What is `modlog`?

-Popular logging libraries like spdlog and nglog are very well structured, however they focus on pre-module (C++11 and C++14) standards and are unlikely to evolve quickly to C++23, so we propose a tiny log library called modlog, which is modular by design (without any macros) and has similar behavior to nglog.
+Popular logging libraries like spdlog and nglog are well-structured, however they focus on pre-module (C++11 and C++14) standards and are unlikely to evolve quickly to C++23, so we propose a tiny log library called modlog, which is modular by design (without any macros) and has similar behavior to nglog.

 The intention is to keep it very easy to use and easy to install, requiring a **single header** or a **single module unit**, without any extra dependencies.